BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 DN520 – O6/H7 in English, Irish, a third language and three other recognised subjects.

 DN700 – O6/H7 in English, Irish, Mathematics and three other recognised subjects.
 Other Entry Routes same as above.

 Why is this course for me?

-In today’s world, where language skills are growing in importance, Italian is an exciting language to study.
-Not only will you enjoy learning Italian, you will also open up excellent career opportunities in many areas of business and society.
-Italian is an exciting language to study – you will have the opportunity to spend a year studying in Italy, one of the world’s most beautiful and fascinating countries.
+Take up Italian and you will open up excellent career opportunities in many areas of business and society.
+Italian is an exciting language to study – you will have the option to spend a year studying in Italy, one of the world’s most beautiful and fascinating countries.
 At UCD you will be immersed in Italian culture, from Dante to Elena Ferrante.

 Career & Graduate Study Opportunities

 Studying Italian opens the door to graduate studies (MA or PhD, in Ireland or abroad) and many careers, including:

 - Careers in organisations including the EU, UN and NGOs